Profit-Driven Team Grouping in Social Networks: Extensions

-Similar to the solution for \textbf{P.1}, we run the ellipsoid algorithm on the dual LP using the algorithm $\mathcal{A}$ as the approximate separation oracle.
+Similar to the solution for \textbf{P.1}, we run the ellipsoid algorithm on the dual LP using algorithm $\mathcal{A}$, an approximation algorithm for \textsc{MincostTeamSelection}, as the approximate separation oracle.
 More precisely, let $S (L)$ denote the set of $y\in \mathbb{R}_+^\mathcal{V}$ satisfying that